dottorepie/synthf/README.md

 ~32 vertices is the normal range.
 This range affects greatly the disconance of the scales in toggle.
 Setting more or other scales for the toggle knob function is recommended (Scale.directory)

+///////Raspberry:
+~ install jack
+~ install SuperCollider and Quark
+~ save synthf as startupfile at directory /home/usr/config/SuperCollider ~ adjust window size in sc or screen resolution.
+Window size is 1200px by default